 I’d frankly prefer Carli Lloyd talk more about how World Cup debutante Portugal — ranked no. 21 in the world — completely bossed the final group game against the U.S., showing a level of tactical sophistication and skill that, by comparison, made the defending champions look like kick-and-runners.
 That display, to any dispassionate observer, should eventually prove the larger issue here: European sides are turning out better players, in higher volumes, because big, rich clubs Over There have finally bought into the women’s game.
 That means far more sustainable financial models, but also access to the professional youth academies funded and administered by those clubs.
-No NWSL club supports such an academy.
-And who can blame them: After two failed leagues since 1999, this iteration is working hard to keep the lights on.
+Only s few NWSL clubs support such academies today.
+And who can blame the non-participants: After two failed leagues since 1999, this iteration and its clubs are working hard to keep the lights on.

 Yet, instead of focusing on those issues — or how/why Holland and Portugal were able to stack the midfield against the defending World Cup champions, then pass rings around them — Lloyd, working the Fox crew in Sydney, chose a different tack.
 She objected to the U.S. game face.
 She questioned the dancing, smiling and selfie-taking on display, with fans and without, before and after the Portugal match.